Experiments for understanding qm view

 Some of the experiments are well known and some are new or modified experiments that show clearly problems with the

 concepts of light speed, c, and relativity theory.
-Therefore, the experiments should be of general academic interest.
+Therefore, the experiments should be of wide academic interest.

 Most of the past experiments have been controversial because relativity theory makes ambiguous or conflicting predictions.

 These experiments have been discussed at length by many experts.
-They are examples of experimental results
+The experiments are all cases where the experimental

-that are explained clearly and unambiguously by the qm view, and cannot be explained via the constant-light-speed, c,
+results are explained clearly and unambiguously by the qm view, and cannot be explained via the constant light speed, c,

 Relativity clocks paradox experiment

 This experiment can be conducted with existing technology.
-It shows that relativity theory causes predictions and
+It shows conclusively that relativity theory causes incorrect

-observations that disagree with the outcome of the experiment (an indication of flawed scientific theory).
+predictions and observations that disagree with the outcome of the experiment.

 Tube and rod paradox experiment

-This thought experiment is an example of the ambiguity inherent in relativity theory.
+This thought experiment is a good example of the ambiguity inherent in relativity theory.
 The qm view explanation for the

 paradox shows that the paradox is an illusion due to an illusion of constant light speed, c.